Wyvi/nr-model/README.md

 See the `examples/model.yaml` file for a skeleton of a repository which uses nr metadata document model.
-An even easier way is to use the [nrp](https://narodni-repozitar.github.io/developer-docs/docs/technology/invenio/nrp-toolchain/) command to generate a documents-compatible repository.
+An even easier way is to use the [nrp](https://narodni-repozitar.github.io/developer-docs/docs/technology/invenio/nrp-toolchain/) command to generate a documents- or data- compatible repository.
 See the same pages to get help about the model contents.

 ## Branches